kulshekhar/fungen/README.md

 ```
 go generate
 ```
-on the command line, in the directory where you wish the generated files to be stored.
+on the command line, in the directory where you wish the generated file to be stored.

 ### Use From the command line: